JanHerca/urantiapedia/output/wikijs/en/article/Wayne_and_Ute_Ferrier/The_Melchizedek_Bestowal.md

 Genesis describes a meeting between Abraham and the priest-king Melchizedek.
 Abraham had just retumed from a victorious battle and attributed his success to Melchizedek, to whom he gave 10 percent of his booty.
 Melchizedek in turn gave Abraham bread and wine.
 While the biblical story makes it look like Melchizedekblessed Abraham's battle, the Urantia Papers state that Melchizedek tried to persuade Abraham to give up his crusade of conquest.

 > “Melchizedek explained to Abraham the futility of contending with the Amorite confederation but made it equally clear that these backwards clans were certainly committing suicide by their foolish practices so that in a few generations they would be so weakened that the descendants of Abraham, meanwhile greatly increased, could easily overcome them.”
-(Urantia Book, [UB 93:6.2](/en/The_Urantia_Book/93#p6_2))
+(Urantia Book, <a id="a34_369"></a>[UB 93:6.2](/en/The_Urantia_Book/93#p6_2))

 Melchizedekdid not fear Abraham's enemies and would not defend against them but allowed Abraham to do so, while still encouraging him to abandon warfare altogether.
 Melchizedek tolerated slow change while constantly advising better alternatives.
 Later in life, Abraham yielded to Melchizedek'swisdom and gave up warfare.